zenderovpaulo95/TTG-Tools/README.md

 - Josh Tamely for the Oodle wrapper
 - Hajin Jang for the Zlib wrapper
 - Nemiroff for fixing a bug in the Font Editor
 - Krisp for adding Xbox texture support and font editing with Swizzle
+- Pashok6798 for all your support to the community and for trusting us.

 ## Features